First steps

 ZooKeeper

-Create a file named zookeeper.yaml
+Create a file named zookeeper.yaml with the following content:

 ---